lapalme/pyrealb/README.md

 _Nota bene_:
 1. In the following directories, the `__init__.py` file is used to set the appropriate search path for  *pyrealb* functions; this ensures that the current Python source files are used for execution.
 2. Some directories include `markup.py` which should be loaded using `pip`.
 Unfortunately I never managed to make this "piped" version work, it does not import the name `oneliner`although it should.
-It works once the file is in the local directory.
+It works only if the file is in the local directory.

 * [`docs`](./docs): in both English and French.
     * `documentation.html` : generated documentation (used for consultation) **DO NOT EDIT directly**  [Online version](http://www.iro.umontreal.ca/~lapalme/pyrealb/documentation.html?lang=en)